go101/golds/README.md

 This project uses the [golang.org/x/tools/go/packages](https://pkg.go.dev/golang.org/x/tools/go/packages) package to parse code.
 The `golang.org/x/tools/go/package` is great, but it also has a shortcoming: there are no ways to get module/package downloading/preparing progress.

 All packages must compile okay to get their docs shown.

+Only a code snapshot is analyzed.
+When code changes, a new analyzation is needed from scratch.

 Testing packages are excluded currently.